stappit/stappit.github.io/posts/bda3/chapter_05_exercise_01.md

 Treating the draws as if they were independent would not be a good idea.

 If there were $M$ balls of each colour, where $M \gg 0$ such as $M = 10^6$, then the draws would still not be independent, but they would be very close to independence.
 They remain exchangeable.
-This is clearer from the join probability function
+This is clearer from the joint probability function

 $$
   p(y_1, y_2)